WilliamZhang20/Weather-Scraper/README.md

 ## Usage

+Prior to running wxDataBase.py, be sure to change the password to your own MySQL password, and the input .txt file directory to the one in your computer.

 One can schedule the program to run at a certain time period.
 By typing `crontab -e` into the terminal and `0 12 * * * file directory in your machine` into the crontab file that opens, the code will be executed every day at 12 pm, provided that the machine is on.
+The crontab time is based on the 24 hour clock.